stashpad/realm-bug-cli/README.md

 Every user has a "root" note, which acts as the root of their note tree, and when a user creates a new note, it must be added as a child to some other note.

-When we need to add a feature that requires the addition of a field to the schema, we first update the schema in App Services and then ship the schema update in our app to the end-users.
+When we need to add a feature that requires the addition of a field to the note object schema, we first update the schema in App Services and then ship the schema update in our app to the end-users.
 This ensures that no documents in the database contain the newly added field before the schema is updated.

 We have noticed, however, that there is a short period of time (on the order of minutes) that begins once the schema change is published in App Services, during which any new notes that are created by an end user are eventually orphaned.
-This data loss typically happens a few minutes after the schema change is complete and some sync behavior occurs between the app in App Services and the database in Atlas.
+This data loss typically happens a few minutes after the schema change is complete and some (unknown to us) sync behavior occurs between the app in App Services and the database in Atlas.

 ## Live Reproduction